Android for Banana Pi

 Connect via USB:

-Connect a USB cable between your PC and the Banana Pi's OTG port (if supported) or use network ADB.
+Connect a USB cable between your PC and the Banana Pi's OTG port, if the board supports it, or use network ADB instead.

 adb devices